wangc86/blog/content/csc9006/_index.md

 ## Course Syllabus
 Real-time systems are computing systems engineered for the real world.
-From self-driving cars to Internet-of-Things (IoT) systems, a hallmark of such systems is that they must respond to the world outside of the computer in a _timely_, _dependable_, and _efficient_ way.
+From self-driving cars to Internet-of-Things (IoT) systems, a hallmark of real-time systems is that they must interact with the world outside of the computer in a _timely_, _dependable_, and _efficient_ way.
 In this course,
 we will study both the theory and practice of